Albert-Lsk/Albert-Lsk/README.md

 ### 🔭 What I'm Currently Focusing On

 -   **Mastering the AI Full-Stack**: Continuously exploring and implementing a wide range of AI tools—from LLMs and image generation to automated workflows—to discover best practices and innovative combinations.
--   **Building Powerful Automation Workflows**: Using RPA, No-code/Low-code platforms like N8N to connect disparate systems, break down information silos, and eliminate repetitive tasks.
+-   **Building Powerful Automation Workflows**: Using No-code/Low-code platforms (e.g., `Coze`, `dify`, `N8N`) to connect disparate systems, break down information silos, and eliminate repetitive tasks.

 ### 🛠️ My Skills & Toolkit